Fillmore Auditorium (Denver): History

 Despite its challenges, the building was heavily renovated between November 1998 and May 1999, relocating the stage, fixing the acoustics and adding many amenities.
 The inaugural concert was performed by the Trey Anastasio Band on May 19, 1999.
 The Fillmore has grown to become a prominent force in Denver's music scene.
-Since its 1999 opening, the auditorium has hosted concerts by Bob Dylan, Widespread Panic, NOFX, Morrissey, Foo Fighters, Bad Religion, Umphrey's McGee, Sound Tribe Sector 9, Marilyn Manson, Joss Stone, Nelly Furtado, James Blunt, Owl City, Armin van Buuren, Erykah Badu, Paramore, Ghost, as well as Five Iron Frenzy's final performance.
+Since its 1999 opening, the auditorium has hosted concerts by Bob Dylan, Widespread Panic, NOFX, Morrissey, Foo Fighters, Bad Religion, Umphrey's McGee, Sound Tribe Sector 9, Marilyn Manson, Joss Stone, Nelly Furtado, James Blunt, Owl City, Armin van Buuren, Erykah Badu, Paramore, Ghost, AJR, Panic!
+At The Disco as well as Five Iron Frenzy's final performance.
 Since then the venue has hosted over 1,900 acts including a visit by President Barack Obama and all together attended by 2,700,000 patrons.

 The Fillmore annually ranks as one of America's top 10 grossing and attended clubs in both Billboard and Pollstar magazines.

 In 2017 the Fillmore began an ambitious remodel, the first of its scope in over a decade.
 Some of the updates included increasing the size of the artist backstage, green rooms, showers, furniture, TVs, and adding a full service kitchen that serves artists and crew nightly.
 Another big upgrade has been the addition of over 50 men's and women's bathrooms.
 The changes have come with glowing reviews from the Denver Post, Billboard, Pollstar and more.